Greybody factor for an electrically charged regular-de Sitter black holes in $d$-dimensions: Regular-de Sitter Black Holes in Dimensions

-Using Einstein and Maxwell equations it is possible associate the Bardeen black hole with an electric source.
-As the black hole is static and spherically symmetric, the only non-zero component of Maxwell-Faraday tensor is $F^{10}$.
-When $\mu=0$, we have,
+Using the Einstein and Maxwell equations, it was shown that a four-dimensional asymptotically flat Bardeen black hole can be associated with an electric source \cite{Rodrigues_2018}.
+Here, we extend the argument to the more general case in arbitrary \(d\) dimensions with a positive cosmological constant \(\Lambda\) for a family of regular black hole solutions described by the action \eqref{action-d}.
+Considering a static and spherically symmetric black hole, the only non-zero component of the electromagnetic field tensor is \(F^{10}\).
+From Maxwell's equations, we have